13 Top Things to Do in Amsterdam for an Unforgettable Visit

 Living on a houseboat has always been a wild dream of mine.
 That’s why Amsterdam, a city built around a network of canals over six feet below sea level, captures my heart.
 There’s even a houseboat there just for cats, De Poezenboot!

 With over 165 canals stretching 60 miles, you could explore the capital of the Netherlands without traversing the same waterway twice.
-It’s a small city with just over a million people, but Amsterdam offers a lot when it comes to history and culture.
+It’s a small city with just over a million people, but Amsterdam city offers a lot when it comes to history and culture.

 Things to do in Amsterdam